Verified Labels

 Signs of recent incident

-Contains visual evidence of a recent violation that took place in the same location and in the immediate aftermath.
-The Bulletin must show evidence establishing that the incident took place very shortly before the video was captured (considerable dust from a recent explosion, people crowding as an instant reaction, etc.).
+In order to use this label, the Bulletin must show evidence which establishes that the incident took place very shortly before the video was captured.
+This could be considerable dust which signifies a very recent explosion, or people crowding and gathering as an instant reaction to an incident etc.

 Promotional